cya6b/BERT_based_framework_for_ACC/README.md

 # Catalog Structure Description
     ├── ReadMe.md           // help file

-    ├── 7_building_node&link    // Contains seven real-world BIM models in IFC format files, as well as a graph dataset (node&link) generated for GNNs compliance checking based on semantic consistency results.
+    ├── 7_building_node&link    // Contains seven real-world BIM models in IFC format files, as well as a graph dataset (node&link) generated for GNNs compliance checking based on semantic alignment results.

     ├── BFSO_ontology    //In addition to containing the ontology OWL file, it also includes the textual monads of the natural language description, the results of the semantic annotation, and the expressions of the subject-predicate-object (SPO) triples.